-This Neumann series converges when $0\leq \delta <\frac{1}{\lambda _{\max }\left( \mathbf{G}\right) }$.} Interestingly, \citet{Ballester2006} show that, when $\delta <\frac{1}{\lambda _{\max }\left( \mathbf{G}\right) }$, game $\Gamma \left( \mathbf{G},\boldsymbol{\theta },\delta \right) $ has a unique Nash equilibrium in which each player $i$'s equilibrium action $x_{i}^{\ast }$ is exactly equal to $i$'s Katz-Bonacich centrality, i.e.,
+This Neumann series converges when $0\leq \delta <\frac{1}{\lambda _{\max }\left( \mathbf{G}\right) }$.} Interestingly, \citet{Ballester2006} show that when $\delta <\frac{1}{\lambda _{\max }\left( \mathbf{G}\right) }$, game $\Gamma \left( \mathbf{G},\boldsymbol{\theta },\delta \right) $ has a unique Nash equilibrium in which each player $i$'s equilibrium action $x_{i}^{\ast }$ is exactly equal to $i$'s Katz-Bonacich centrality, i.e.,

-The more influential players, measured by the Katz-Bonacich centralities, are more active in equilibrium.
+More influential players, measured by Katz-Bonacich centralities, are more active in equilibrium.
 Such an elegant relationship between equilibrium outcomes and Katz-Bonacich centralities is the starting point of our analysis.

 \textsc{Interventions on networks}~ The network structure $\mathbf{ G}$ and the characteristics vector $\boldsymbol{\theta }$ jointly shape the equilibrium actions of players and welfare in $\Gamma \left( \mathbf{G}, \boldsymbol{\theta },\delta \right) $.
 We introduce two primary types of interventions to influence the equilibrium outcomes: \emph{characteristic intervention} and \emph{structural intervention}.
-In the former case, $ \boldsymbol{\theta }$ is modified to $\boldsymbol{\hat{\theta}}$ while $ \mathbf{G}$ is fixed, and in the latter case, $\mathbf{G}$ is changed to $\mathbf{\hat{G}}$ while $\boldsymbol{\theta }$ is fixed.
-The economic consequences of these two types of interventions are characterized in details in next two subsections.
+In the former case $ \boldsymbol{\theta }$ is modified to $\boldsymbol{\hat{\theta}}$ and $ \mathbf{G}$ is fixed, and in the latter case $\mathbf{G}$ is changed to $\mathbf{\hat{G}}$ and $\boldsymbol{\theta }$ is fixed.
+The economic consequences of these two types of interventions are characterized in detail in the next two subsections.
 The hybrid case involving both types of interventions is discussed in Section \ref{sec:hybrid}.
-Importantly, changes in either $\mathbf{G}$ and $\boldsymbol{\theta }$ in our paper occur due to exogenous and independent reasons.
-Furthermore, we do not consider the possibility that changes in characteristics may induce changes in the network structure, and vice versa.
-The parameter $\delta $ is fixed throughout the paper, and often omitted in the expressions when the context is clear.
+Importantly, changes in either $\mathbf{G}$ or $\boldsymbol{\theta }$ in our paper occur for exogenous and independent reasons.
+Furthermore, we do not consider the possibility that changes in characteristics can induce changes in the network structure, and vice versa.
+The parameter $\delta $ is fixed throughout the paper, and is often omitted in expressions when the context is clear.